ded/sink-test/README.md

 Loading a suite of tests
 ------------------------

-The above example illustrates the basic syntax of a single test, however loading your tests is done via the start module which exports the test and ok methods.
+The above example illustrates the basic syntax of a single test, however loading your tests is done via the *sink* module which exports the test and ok methods.
 See the example below:

     sink(function(test, ok) {
       test('should have foo', 2, function() {